Conditionally monotone independence I: Independence, additive convolutions and related convolutions: Conditionally monotone independence

 In terms of additive convolutions of (compactly supported) probability measures, the equalities (\ref{free2})-(\ref{monotone2}) can be written as

-We can understand the associative laws of the Boolean and free convolutions by (\ref{boolean1}) since the c-free convolution is associative.
-The associative law of the monotone convolution is, however, not easy to understand by (\ref{monotone1}) since we cannot repeat the calculation of (\ref{monotone1}).
+We can understand the associative laws of the Boolean and free convolutions from (\ref{free1}) and (\ref{boolean1}) since the c-free convolution is associative.
+The associative law of the monotone convolution is, however, not easy to understand from (\ref{monotone1}) since we cannot repeat (\ref{monotone1}) more than twice.
 We note here that the associative law of the monotone convolution was proved rigorously first in \cite{Fra4}.